Introduction

 School Events

-• Wright State's 2023 and 2024 Coding Contest: A contest at Wright State University where I participated in the contest and won first place in both years.
+• Wright State's 2023, 2024, and 2025 Coding Contest: A Computer Science contest at Wright State University.
 This contest features coding questions for contestants to solve.

 • ICPC East Central Regional 2024: A regional competition for the International Collegiate Programming Contest (ICPC).
 I was in Wright State's Gold team and the competition is linked here.

 • Wright State's Hackathon 2023: I partcipated with a team of two other people.
 This event lasted for 24 hours in which my team used Sveltekit and a Content Management System to create a website that allows the addition and tracking of products in a supply chain.
-This is the project link.
+Project Link.